davidm/lua-lib/README.txt

                   path_form={ [format...] }, cpath_form={ [format...] }  }
                 -> require

-    This builds a `require` like function that prepends the given directories to the search paths, invokes the original `require` function, and then restores the search paths.
+    This builds a `require` like function that adds the given directories to the search paths, invokes the original `require` function, and then restores the search paths.
 The arguments are the same as for the `LIB()` function.